 Avoiding the Medicare Part B penalty

 You can do a few things to safeguard yourself from the Medicare Part B penalty.
-The first thing you need to know is that you must have creditable coverage.
+First, you must know that you must have creditable coverage.

 You become eligible for Medicare but continue to work.
 If your group coverage is as good or better than coverage through Orignal Medicare, you can elect to delay your part B enrollment without being penalized.